-It doesn’t feel like stealth games are on their way out, rather that it’s difficult to find a “straight” stealth title that isn’t interspersed with other conventions, like an open-world or open approach that gives the player plenty of choice on how to approach obstacles.
+It doesn’t feel like the stealth genre is on the way out, rather that it’s difficult to find a “straight” stealth title that isn’t interspersed with other conventions, like an open world or open-ended approach that gives the player plenty of choice on how to approach obstacles.
 This isn’t necessarily a bad thing — adaptation and evolution is part of why Mario is still as beloved as ever.

 The stealth games you’ll find below, however, lean more towards being pure sneaking and strategy over running and gunning.
-A couple of qualifiers for this list of the best stealth games: it’s in no particular order and we’ve limited ourselves to just one entry per franchise for the sake of variety.
+A quick qualifier for this list of the best stealth games: we’ve limited ourselves to just one entry per franchise for the sake of variety.

 The Best Stealth Games